Thank you for reading our post, please rate this article at the end.

 Keep the interior in top shape, just like you would with a regular home.
 While issues like clogged pipes or broken cabinet faces are uncommon, they can still happen- especially for those full-time RVers.

-One of these common issues is damage to window and door screens.
+One common issue is damage to window and door screens.
 This is particularly the case if you have pets.
 Fortunately, fixing a screen is a breeze.
 All you need to do is remove the framing, remove the damaged screen, and replace it with a new one.

 For a wood-framed screen, a staple gun might come in handy.
 But for most screens, the original rubber seals will do the trick.
 Once you’ve replaced the screen, make sure it’s taut.
 And replace the frame as well.
 Take care of these minor repairs, and you’ll enjoy your RV for years.